A Generic Numbering System based on Catalan Families of Combinatorial Objects

 \begin{prop} and {\tt s'} are constant time, on the average. \end{prop}

-\begin{proof} Observe that the average size of a contiguous block of {\tt 0}s or {\tt 1s} in a number of bitsize $n$ has the upper bound 2 as ${\sum_{k=0}^{n} {1 \over 2^k}} = 2-{1 \over {2^n}} < 2$.
+\begin{proof} When computing the successor or predecessor of a number of bitsize $n$, calls to {\tt s,s'} in {\tt s} or {\tt s'} happen on at most one subterm.
+Observe that the average size of a contiguous block of {\tt 0}s or {\tt 1s} in a number of bitsize $n$ has the upper bound 2 as ${\sum_{k=0}^{n} {1 \over 2^k}} = 2-{1 \over {2^n}} < 2$.
 As on 2-bit numbers we have an average of $0.25$ more calls, we can conclude that the total average number of calls is constant, with upper bound $2+0.25=2.25$. \end{proof}

 A quick empirical evaluation confirms this.
 When computing the successor on the first $2^{30}=1073741824$ natural numbers, there are in total 2381889348 calls to {\tt s} and {\tt s'}, averaging to 2.2183 per computation.
 The same average for $100$ successor computations on $5000$ bit random numbers oscillates around $2.22$.